wilsonmar/wilsonmar.github.io/_posts/2020-04-25-gitconfig.md

 1. In "Company" field, enter your McKinsey cell name, such as "T&D", "MDL", etc.

-1. In "Location" field, enter your office and, optionally, WFH location so people know your time zone when scheduling meetings.
+1. In "Location" field, enter your office and, optionally, WFH location so people know your <strong>time zone</strong> when scheduling meetings.

 ## Access in McK via Duo